ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 Introduction
 ================================================================================

 The word mining originates in the context of the gold analogy for crypto currencies.
-Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume is through mining it.
-This is appropriate to the extent that in Ethereum too, the only mode of issuance post launch is via the mining.
+Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume is through mining.
+This is appropriate to the extent that in Ethereum too, the only mode of issuance post launch is via mining.
 Unlike these examples however, mining is also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.

 - Mining Ether = Securing the network = verify computation

 So What is Mining Anyway?
 --------------------------------------------------------------------------------

 Ethereum, like all blockchain technologies, uses an incentive-driven model of security.
 Consensus is based on choosing the block with the highest total difficulty.
 Miners produce blocks which the others check for validity.
 Among other well-formedness criteria, a block is only valid if it contains **proof of work** (PoW) of a given **difficulty**.
-Note that in the Ethereum Serenity milestone, this is likely going to be replaced by a **proof of stake** model.
+Note that in the Ethereum Serenity milestone, this is likely going to be replaced by a **proof of stake** (PoS) model.

 The Ethereum blockchain is in many ways similar to the Bitcoin blockchain, although it does have some differences.
 The main difference between Ethereum and Bitcoin with regard to the blockchain architecture is that, unlike Bitcoin, Ethereum blocks contain a copy of both the transaction list and the most recent state.
 Aside from that, two other values, the block number and the difficulty, are also stored in the block.

 The proof of work algorithm used is called
-`Ethash <https://github.com/ethereum/wiki/wiki/Ethash>`__ (a modified version of `Dagger-Hashimoto <https://github.com/ethereum/wiki/wiki/Dagger-Hashimoto>`)__ and involves finding a nonce input to the algorithm so that the result is below a certain threshold depending on the difficulty.
-The point in PoW algorithms is that there is no better strategy to find such a nonce than enumerating the possibilities while verification of a solution is trivial and cheap.
-If outputs have a uniform distribution, then we can guarantee that on average the time needed to find a nonce depends on the difficulty threshold, making it possible to control the time of finding a new block just by manipulating difficulty.
+`Ethash <https://github.com/ethereum/wiki/wiki/Ethash>`__ (a modified version of `Dagger-Hashimoto <https://github.com/ethereum/wiki/wiki/Dagger-Hashimoto>`__) and involves finding a nonce input to the algorithm so that the result is below a certain difficulty threshold.
+The point in PoW algorithms is that there is no better strategy to find such a nonce than enumerating the possibilities, while verification of a solution is trivial and cheap.
+If outputs have a uniform distribution, then we can guarantee that on average the time needed to find a nonce depends on the difficulty threshold, making it possible to control the time of finding a new block just by manipulating the difficulty.

-The difficulty dynamically adjusts so that on average one block is produced by the entire network every 12 seconds (ie., 12 s block time).
+The difficulty dynamically adjusts so that on average one block is produced by the entire network every 12 seconds (i.e., 12 s block time).
 This heartbeat basically punctuates the synchronisation of system state and guarantees that maintaining a fork (to allow double spend) or rewriting history is impossible unless the attacker possesses more than